 The Irrigation System Aquatic Weed Control (ISAWC) permit was last issued in 2012 and is currently under administrative extension.

 The current administrative extension will allow us to develop an environmental impact statement to assess permitted chemicals allowed for use within irrigation systems and identify mitigation actions to reduce the potential of adverse environmental impacts.
-The ISAWC permit is currently set to be reissued in fall 2018.
+We plan to reissue the ISAWC permit in 2019.

 Current permit documents

 Apply for coverage

 Due to the current administrative extension of the ISAWC permit, no new applications for coverage will be accepted until the permit is reissued.

 We are in the process of reissuing the ISAWC permit and developing an Environmental Impact Statement (EIS) to help inform the process.
 Opportunities for public participation will be provided during both the reissuance process and EIS development.

 To stay informed on when these opportunities for public participation will take place, please sign up for the irrigation system aquatic weed control listserv.
 We currently expect to have a draft ISAWC general permit available for public review in the spring of 2019.